PTsolvers/Chmy.jl/docs/src/getting_started.md

 ## Using Chmy.jl for Backend Portable Implementation

 As the first step, we need to load the main module and any necessary submodules of [Chmy.jl](https://github.com/PTsolvers/Chmy.jl).
 Moreover, we use [KernelAbstractions.jl](https://github.com/JuliaGPU/KernelAbstractions.jl) for writting backend-agnostic kernels that are compatible with Chmy.jl.
-One may also load additional modules for results analysis or plotting etc..
+One may also load additional modules for results analysis or plotting, etc...

 ```julia
 using Chmy, Chmy.Architectures, Chmy.Grids, Chmy.Fields, Chmy.BoundaryConditions, Chmy.GridOperators, Chmy.KernelLaunch